StrongKey/FIDO-Server/README.md

 ## Licensing
 This project is currently licensed under the [GNU Lesser General Public License v2.1](https://github.com/StrongKey/FIDO-Server/blob/master/LICENSE).

-Bouncy Castle Federal Information Processing Standards (BC FIPS) is included with permission from the Legion of the Bouncy Castle Inc. Source and other details for the module, as well as any updates, are available from the Legion's website at https://www.bouncycastle.org/fips-java
+Bouncy Castle Federal Information Processing Standards (BC FIPS) is included with permission from the Legion of the Bouncy Castle, Inc. Source and other details for the module, as well as any updates, are available from the Legion's website at https://www.bouncycastle.org/fips-java.